Gerald Haslam: Early life and education

 Haslam was born in Bakersfield, California in 1937.
 The son of an oil worker, he grew up in nearby Oildale where Merle Haggard was a neighbor.
 He attended Garces Memorial High School before working as a farm field hand, a store clerk and an oil field roustabout and roughneck.
 He served in the U.S. Army from 1958 through 1960.
-He attended Bakersfield College 1955-57, 1960–61, then married Janice Eileen Pettichord in 1961.
+He attended Bakersfield College 1955–57, 1960–61, then married Janice Eileen Pettichord in 1961.
 He later attended San Francisco State University, where he earned a B.A. in 1963 and an M.A. in 1965.
 Haslam also attended, and gave great credit to, Washington State University, 1965 and 1966.
 He completed a Ph.D. from The Union Graduate School (Cincinnati, OH), in 1980.
 He played college football, ran track and boxed in the Golden Gloves.
-He is a member of the Bakersfield College Track/Cross-country Hall of Fame.

 Career

 Haslam was a professor of English at Sonoma State University (SSU) from 1967 to 1997.
 After becoming a professor emeritus, he occasionally taught for the Oscher Lifelong Learning program (Sonoma State University).
-He taught part time at the Fromm Institute for Lifelong Learning at the University of San Francisco from 2001-2015.
+He taught part time at the Fromm Institute for Lifelong Learning at the University of San Francisco from 2001 to 2015.

 Concurrent with his teaching at SSU, Haslam published numerous articles and stories in national and regional magazines.
 He was a columnist for the San Francisco Chronicle's Sunday magazine and was a Contributing Writer for the Los Angeles Times Sunday magazine, and continued to be an op-ed contributor to the Sacramento Bee.
 Haslam also served as a commentator for KQED-FM's "The California Report."
 His writing is widely anthologized.

-With his wife Janice E. Haslam, Haslam examined the life of Senator S. I. Hayakawa (In Thought and Action: The Enigmatic Life of S. I. Hayakawa) and the life of a Depression migrant (Leon Patterson: A California Story).
-Reviewer David Peck labeled Haslam "the quintessential California writer." ("Gerald Haslam. the Heartland's Voice," The Californians, Jan.-Feb., 1988).